joost-morsink/FF-admin-module/wiki/payout.md

 # Payout

+The payout capability refers to the platform's ability to execute and manage the payout process, ensuring that allocated funds are distributed to charities as intended.

-The payout process is the process of paying the amounts [allocated](./allocation) to the [charities](./charity) and administering the payment for subtraction from the allocation amount.
+The payout process handles the payment of amounts [allocated](./allocation) to [charities](./charity) and records these payments for deduction from the allocation totals.
-It is implemented by [CONV_TRANSFER](./events/CONV_TRANSFER) events and influences the [Amounts to transfer model](./models/amounts_to_transfer) negatively.
+Payments are executed through [`CONV_TRANSFER`](./events/CONV_TRANSFER) events, which update the [Amounts to transfer model](./models/amounts_to_transfer) by reducing the outstanding allocation.

+## Process Overview

+The payout process consists of three main steps:

+1. **Determine payouts**: Calculate the amounts to be paid to each charity based on allocations.
+2. **Make payments**: Initiate and execute the actual payments to charities.
+3. **Register payments**: Record completed payments for audit and reconciliation.

+These steps are supported by the calculator, admin UI, and event store services, and interact with banking and payment systems.

 ```arch(plantuml)
 $steps = (#determine, #make, #register);